The Blue State to Red State Migration – Florida’s Economic Cushion

-Florida will be buffered against the approaching recession/depression by a wave of net migration, primarily from blue states.
-The wave is largely independent of the economy.
+Florida will be buffered against the approaching recession/depression by a blue state to red state migration that is largely independent of the economy.

 PALM COAST, FL – September 11, 2022 – The world’s economic future is uncertain, perhaps even grim.
 Forces are at work within our borders and beyond over which neither individuals nor businesses have little control.
 The world’s geopolitical tectonic plates are shifting as globalism wrestles with nationalism, capitalism with socialism, and believers with secularists.
 Throw in the Covid pandemic, a disrupted supply chain, and a hot war in eastern Europe, with opioid deaths, open borders, and inflation.
 Reasoned predictions become best guesses.